TBSSvis: Visual Analytics for Temporal Blind Source Separation: Introduction

 \section{Introduction}

 Multivariate measurements of a phenomenon are common in many domains.
 Medical doctors place electrodes on a patient's body to analyze processes such as brain activity, eye movements, or heart rhythm.
-Civil engineers measure vibrations on different parts of a structure, such as a building or a bridge, to detect possible faults.
+Civil engineers measure vibrations on different parts of a structure, such as a bridge, to detect possible faults.
 Financial managers invest money in stocks, which are in a way sensors of economic processes, to gain wealth.
 Common to all these examples is the time-oriented data and the assumption that data from different sensors is in some way correlated and/or influenced by noise.
-However, analysts are usually only interested in the ``true'' underlying, latent processes.
+However, analysts are usually only interested in the ``true'' underlying processes.

 To obtain these processes, analysts turn to Blind Source Separation (BSS).
-BSS comprises popular methods for signal separation and are applied, among others, in the mentioned domains of biomedical analysis \cite{comon2010, vanthanh2017}, civil engineering \cite{amezquita-sanchez2016} and finance \cite{oja2000}.
+BSS comprises established methods for signal separation that were applied, among others, in the mentioned domains of medicine \cite{comon2010, delathauwer2000, vanthanh2017}, civil engineering \cite{amezquita-sanchez2016} and finance \cite{oja2000}.
 Temporal Blind Source Separation (TBSS) refers to a subset of BSS methods that specifically account for temporal correlation.
-They work on measured data only, hence ``blind'', and separate it into a linear combination of uncorrelated components.
-Analysts often inspect components visually.
-They either look for interesting features when a hypothesis about the datas underlying structure is available, or just explore the structure.
-In either case, identified noise components can be removed, thus reducing the datas dimensionality.
-Another advantage is that components, being uncorrelated, can be modeled and predicted by univariate models, which are generally much simpler than their multivariate versions.
+TBSS is similar to Principal Component Analysis (PCA) in the sense that i) TBSS methods work on any multivariate dataset with quantitative variables, ii) they work on measured data only (hence ``blind'') and iii) separate it into a linear combination of uncorrelated components, like PCA.
+Unlike PCA, TBSS accounts for temporal correlation and often requires complex tuning parameters.
+As both TBSS and PCA can be considered forms of dimension reduction, analysts use TBSS and PCA for similar reasons, like data analysis or modeling/prediction.

+During these activities, it is at some point necessary to inspect components visually.
+Like with PCA, components are hidden until the separation algorithm is executed, but TBSS's complex parameter space severely complicates the issue: It is known that parameter settings greatly influence the result, but not in which way a change in parameters translates to change in components.
+Experts regard automated analysis by extensive sampling \cite{sedlmair2014} not a feasible option and there is little guidance from the literature, which parameters to pick.
+Because a ground truth is rarely available, TBSS analysis is inherently open-ended and exploratory as there are no known insights to confirm.
+The workflow of TBSS analysts can broadly be described as i) pick a parameter setting, ii) see if obtained components are useful or interesting and if not, go to i).